krhancoc/progbg/README.md

 **Solution:**
 `progbg` is a simple glue framework that exposes a planning API to allow you to plan and program your benchmarks, parsing, and finally the graphs and figures that are produced by them.
-The API is developed to allow not just basic option paramaters to modify graphs and benchmarks,  but also defining and changing behaviour through defined functions and classes that have access to [`matplotlib`](https://matplotlib.org) which `progbg` uses for its graphing library.
+The API is developed to allow not just basic option parameters to modify graphs and benchmarks,  but also defining and changing behaviour through defined functions and classes that have access to [`matplotlib`](https://matplotlib.org) which `progbg` uses for its graphing library.